Ensuring a perfect night at Scarywood may seem like an impossible task at first glance. Perahps you've read our Scarywood

 In this post, we'll explain our strategy for getting it all done.
 In a way, it's our "perfect evening" at Scarywood.
 From our perspective,

-we're aiming to hit up the 8 "signature" attractions at Scarywood: the 5 haunted walkthroughs, the magic show, the log flume, and Timber
+we're aiming to hit up the 8 "signature" attractions at Scarywood: the 5 haunted walkthroughs, the magic show, the log flume "Scarywood style" (which we put

 Terror backwards.
 This is the stuff that you won't get to do during the regular season, so this should be your focus.
 Getting all this